Ultimate North East India Travel Guide and North East India itinerary

 Most people could not believe that we spent three months in North East India.
 Many Indians told us that there’s no need to spend more than 2-3 weeks to see the Seven Sisters!
 Honestly, there’s so much to see and to do in North East India that you won’t get to experience in any other part of the country, that you will soon realise that no matter how much time you plan on staying there, its never enough.

-We really wanted to get to Nagaland for the Hornbill Festival by early December, so we visited Majuli Island and Kaziranga National Park before that.
-Nagaland was followed by Manipur, Mizoram for the Christmas period, then Tripura and we left Meghalaya until January.
+We really wanted to get to Nagaland for the Hornbill Festival by early December, so we visited Majuli Island and Kaziranga National Park in Assam before that.
+Nagaland was followed by Manipur, Mizoram for the Christmas period, then Tripura, and we left Meghalaya for January.

 All the trips were done overland by bus, taxi, sumo and where available, by train, except for one flight from Aizawl in Mizoram to Agartala in Tripura.